Finite-Part Integration of the Hilbert Transform: Full Hilbert Transform

 Hence, equation \eqref{splitthewhole8c} recovers the second summation in equation \eqref{splitthewhole6maintheoremgofxeven}. \end{proof}

 \begin{corollary} Under the same relevant conditions as in Theorem-\ref{splitthewhole6maintheorem}, equation \eqref{splitthewhole6maintheorem} has the dominant behavior

-as $\omega\rightarrow 0$, provided that the finite-part integral does not vanish, a condition which is implied in the subsequent results where the leading contribution involves finite-part or convergent integral.
-If $f(x)$ happens to be even while $f(0)\neq 0$, then
+as $\omega\rightarrow 0$, provided that the finite-part integral does not vanish, a condition implied in the subsequent results where the leading contribution involves finite-part or convergent integral.
+If $f(x)$ happens to be even with $f(0)\neq 0$, then

 When $f(x)=x^m g(x)$ with $g(0)\neq 0$, equation \eqref{splitthewhole6maintheoremgofx} has the dominant behavior